gardener/gardener/docs/concepts/operator.md

 - `oidcConfig`: The general OIDC configuration is part of `.spec.virtualCluster.kubernetes.kubeAPIServer.oidcConfig` (deprecated).
 Since Kubernetes 1.30 the general OIDC configuration happens via the Structured Authentication feature `.spec.virtualCluster.kubernetes.kubeAPIServer.structuredAuthentication`.
   This section allows you to define a few specific settings for the dashboard.
-  `clientID` is the public ID of the OIDC client.
+  `clientIDPublic` is the public ID of the OIDC client.
   `issuerURL` is the URL of the JWT issuer.
   `sessionLifetime` is the duration after which a session is terminated (i.e., after which a user is automatically logged out).
   `additionalScopes` allows to extend the list of scopes of the JWT token that are to be recognized.